data-diver/LivePulse/replit.md

 # Overview

-This is a real-time Q&A application built for AI learning events matching the Ummah Academy flyer design.
-The system allows participants to submit questions via a mobile interface accessed through QR code scanning, while moderators can review and approve questions through an admin panel.
+This is a real-time Q&A application built for AI learning events.
+The system allows participants to submit questions via a mobile interface, while moderators can review and approve questions through an admin panel.
 Approved questions are displayed on a main presentation screen with live voting capabilities.
-The application features real-time updates using WebSockets with graceful degradation, ensuring all participants see live question submissions, approvals, and like counts.
+The application features real-time updates using WebSockets, ensuring all participants see live question submissions, approvals, and like counts.

 # User Preferences